 Not as Structures (Kind of) - Peloton is more of a "choose your own adventure" workout which can be good and bad.
 They do offer recommended collections like beginner series, prenatal workouts, etc. and are continuing to add to those offerings.

 My favorite way of creating a structured workout is by following a group challenge like the Power Zone Pack challenges or Hardcore on the Floor strength workouts.
 There are a ton of communities with all different types of free challenges and calendars!

 Related Post: Everything You Need to Know About Power Zone Training

 Need Equipment to Compete on Leaderboard - I'm competitive and once I learned about the leaderboard I wanted to be on it!
 The leaderboard is a competition between who is taking the class and their outputs - the higher the output (based on resistance and cadence) the higher you go up the leaderboard.
-This really is only for cycling and treadmill classes,

 Ultimately, it's up to you on which program is best for you.
 There's no #1 program for everyone - it's really a personal choice.
 Both Beachbody and Peloton can provide great workouts and programs.

 For me, I prefer Peloton because there's newer content and it challenges me more.
 I like participating in the monthly challenges (right now I'm hooked on the Hardcore on the Floor monthly calendar), and I find the community is way more engaged and friendly.

 I've also found that Peloton has helped me become a more well rounded athlete instead of the cardio bunny I usually am.
 I've started adding in more and more strength training, stretching, pilates and even yoga!